Is it Okay to Question God?

 Have we forgotten how to weep?

 Before we can approach the question of ‘Is it okay to question God?’, it might make more sense to start at a more basic level.
 After all, our questioning seldom comes out of intellectual curiosity.
 It usually flows out as an emotional response.
 Tragedy strikes, we’re caught off guard, and then what?
 Do we cry?
 Do we ‘stay strong’?
-What do we do?
+How do we respond?

 But words can’t restore happiness.